Zaman Mehsud

-Muhammed Zaman Mehsud (Unknown - 3 November 2015), a Pakistani journalist for Urdu language publications Daily Ummat and Daily Nai Baat, as well as the SANA, based in Pakistan, was murdered.
-The Taliban Pakistan claimed responsibility for his killing.
+Muhammed Zaman Mehsud (Unknown - 3 November 2015) was a Pakistani human rights activist and journalist for Urdu language publications Daily Ummat and Daily Nai Baat, as well as the Syrian Arab News Agency.
+He died of injuries suffered in a targeted shooting, claimed by the extremist militant group Tehrik-e-Taliban Pakistan.

 Personal

-Zaman Mehsud is believed to be hailed from South Waziristan, a region that is in the tribal areas of Pakistan.
+Zaman Mehsud hailed from South Waziristan, a region in the tribal areas of Pakistan.
 He is survived by his wife and five children—three sons and two daughters—as well as his brother, Muhammad Aslam Khan.
-He was buried on Wednesday, 14 November 2015, although there is some uncertainty as to where he was buried.
+He was buried on 14 November 2015, although there is some uncertainty as to where he was buried.
 The Pakistan Press Foundation reported at the time that the funeral would be held at Narsez IDP camp in the Tank district of Pakistan on Wednesday.
 Another source said "his body was taken back to the Gomal area where he would be buried."

 Career

-Mehsud was a journalist who worked for the Daily Ummat and Daily Nai Baat newspapers.
-On top of working at these Urdu-language publications, He also worked for the SANA news agency and developed and ran his own Twitter news feed, called "Gomel News."
+Mehsud was a journalist who worked for the Urdu-language Daily Ummat and Daily Nai Baat newspapers.
+He also worked for the SANA news agency and developed and ran his own Twitter news feed, called "Gomel News."
 He also served as the president and secretary general of the Tribal Union of Journalists' South Waziristan chapter and was a coordinator for the Human Rights Commission of Pakistan in the Tank district.
-Mehsud mainly did most of his reporting along the border with Afghanistan, in South Waziristan, which is located in Pakistan's Federally Administered Tribal Areas.
+Mehsud mainly did most of his reporting along the border with Afghanistan, in South Waziristan, located in Pakistan's region formerly known as the Federally Administered Tribal Areas (FATA).

 Death

 Mehsud was murdered in the Tank district in Khyber Pakhtunkhwa province while riding his motorcycle.
-This area lies east of the federally administered tribal areas, along the border of Afghanistan, where terrorist groups such as the Taliban, Al-Qaida, and affiliates are known to be.
-Rasool Shah, district police chief, said that "Mehsud was traveling to his office when he was targeted."
+This area lies east of FATA, along the border of Afghanistan, where terrorist groups such as the Taliban, Al-Qaida, and affiliates are known to operate.
+Rasool Shah, the district police chief, said that "Mehsud was traveling to his office when he was targeted."
 The police chief stated that Mehsud was on his motorcycle when two unknown assailants opened fire on him in the Tank district before running away.
 The police chief also stated Mehsud was shot seven times, other sources have reported between four and ten shots.
 Mehsud was taken to a nearby hospital and later transferred to D.I.
 Khan hospital, where he died from his wounds.
 Soon after Mehsud was murdered the Taliban Pakistan, known as Tehrik-i-Taliban Pakistan, claimed responsibility for the killing.
 In an exclusive quote to Reuters, Tehrik-i-Taliban Pakistan commander Qari Saif Ullah Saif said, "We killed him because he was writing against us...we have some other journalists on our hit list in the region, soon we will target them."
 While Taliban Pakistan claimed responsibility for the killing and many organizations strongly condemned the killing and pressed for a proper investigation, no one has been charged or convicted of the killing of Mehsud.